Monday, March 30, 2020

 You can bend the system to your own advantage, and reduce the everyday decisions you make.

 The habits you were taught as a child, such as fastening your shoe laces, or cleaning your teeth.
-These are things you do on a daily basis, and are given very little thought, because you've been conditioned to do them.
+These are all regular habits you do on a daily basis, but you give them little thought, because you've been conditioned to do them.

 All you have to do is repeat this routine for a couple of weeks until it becomes a permanent habit in your life.